 Stowe is a special place to us personally.
 My first visit to Stowe was way back in 2001, when I traveled to Vermont with my family for the first time.
 It was January, and our goal was to play in the snow.

 For this Florida-born 14-year-old, it was the first time I’d ever laid eyes on real snow!
 It was a magical experience, and it set off a chain of events that lead to my family moving to Vermont and settling here.
-I’ve been a Vermonter on and off for more than a decade now, and I still adore the state with all my heart.
+So yeah.
+Stowe is so awesome that it caused my whole family to up and move to New England!

 So, if you’re convinced that Stowe might be a wonderful place to visit, check out this list of the best things to do there.

 The best places to fly in a hot air balloon are scenic spots like the Stowe region.
 As you soar over the Green Mountains, you’ll have a magical experience, shared with your favorite person.
 The Stoweflake Resort offers rides and hosts the exciting Stowe Balloon Festival every July.

 Mountainous Stowe is an excellent destination for those who enjoy hiking.
 There are a range of trails that will suit various levels of experience.
 (Check out our list of the best hikes in Vermont and these best hikes near Burlington, many of which are an easy reach from Stowe).

 The Long Trail, which traverses Vermont from north to south, runs across Mount Mansfield in Stowe.
 You can climb to the top of Mansfield via a few different trailheads, two of which are in Smuggler’s Notch.
 Want awesome views?
 Stowe Pinnacle might be a good choice, taking approximately 90 minutes to reach the top.
 Sterling Pond is another great hike, bringing you to an elevated trout pond.
 In the fall, this will be fringed with yellows and reds.
 You can continue on the same trail to the summit of Spruce Peak.